Agencies dither over who leads A380 engine explosion probe

 Airline sources said an “uncontained explosion,” which ripped off the outer-right engine’s three-metre-wide fan together with its housing from the front of the engine, happened over Greenland, which comes under Danish jurisdiction.

-Under aviation law, Denmark would officially own the investigation but it can delegate it to another country, such as Canada.
+Under aviation law, Denmark would officially own the investigation but it can delegate it to another country.

 Denmark’s accident agency was not available for comment.